RS Aero

 The RS Aero is a British sailing dinghy that was designed by Jo Richards as a one-design racer and first built in 2014.
+It is an international class recognised by World Sailing and hosts an annual World Championships.

 Production

 The design is marketed and distributed by RS Sailing of Romsey, United Kingdom.

 Design

 The RS Aero is a single-handed recreational sailboat, built predominantly of fiberglass.
-It has a cat rig, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller with a hiking stick extension and a retractable daggerboard.
+It has an unstayed carbon fibre mast, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller with a tiller extension and a daggerboard.
 It displaces 66 lb.

-The Aero can be fitted with one of three different rig and sail sizes to accommodate a range of sailors of different weights.
+The Aero can be fitted with one of four different rig and sail sizes to accommodate a range of sailors of different weights, ranging between approximately 45 and 95kg.